*Originally published on August 16, 2021:

 • You could make this in an Instant Pot or even on the stove.
 Just cook the apples until soft, mash them, simmer a bit longer, add sugar and seasonings, then strain.
 Have fun with it!

-While this isn't as good as freshly-pressed apple cider, this slow-cooked version will do in a pinch.
+While this isn't as good as freshly pressed apple cider, this slow-cooked version will do in a pinch.
 It also makes your house smell amazing while it's simmering.
-This is the perfect time to pick up some cheap fruit at the farmers' market (ask for a box of their "seconds") or your local grocery store, so give it a try!
+This is the perfect time to pick up some cheap fruit at the farmers' market (ask for a box of their "seconds") or at your local grocery store, so try!

 Sarina Petrocelly